-NSHEN has developed this educational resource called Featured Article Summary.
+NSHEN has developed this educational resource called Featured Articles.
 We will be choosing articles from recent health ethics literature that we think will be of interest to ethics committee members as well as others working in our health care system.

 We will create a summary of each article we feature for those too busy to read it in its entirety.